 Of course, the one exception in all this is Donald Trump.
 He’s well over seventy and definitely not profitable to either America or the rest of the world.
 But we do have to remember that dementia can strike at any age.
 It would be kinder if he were gently led away to a waiting ambulance and escorted to a nice retreat somewhere where he could live out his remaining years in peace and quiet.
 Hopefully, they would take the rest of his repugnant family and camp followers with him and charge them with looking after him.

-Okay, I’m seventy-three, but suppose I were sixty-nine.
+Okay, I’m sixty-six, but suppose I were sixty-four.
 Would I be safe to play out with the pups?
-And, if I were to have my seventieth birthday a month later would I be expected to rush inside, slam the door, and remain confined until I pegged it, maybe, as in the case of my father, thirty or forty years later.
+And, if I were to have my sixty-fifth birthday a month later would I be expected to rush inside, slam the door, and remain confined until I pegged it, maybe, as in the case of my father, thirty or forty years later.